RustaceansKenya/driver-development-book/driver_book/src/cargo-flash.md

 # cargo-flash

-This is a tool that tries to make the flashing process easier.
+This is a tool that tries to make the flashing process easier by integrating probe-rs with cargo.
 It already has many supported chips.
 And if you have a custom chip, you can tweak it to suit your needs.